hashgraph/hedera-sdk-java/README.md

  * Minimal breaking changes

+Note that at the end of the effort the changes will be squashed to a single commit  on top of `master` to preserve development history.

 If you are trying this out and notice something missing from master, feel free to open an issue.
 It's likely it was simply overlooked.